 The constant that relates them is a product of nothing more than their mass.
-As a result wherever we see two or more objects in orbit around one another somewhere in the Universe we can measure their mass.
-The discovery of supermassive blackholes at the center of galaxies and that the mysterious dark matter that is the overwhelming component of the Universe is entirely thanks to Kepler's Third Law, and the scientific method that produced it.

-And what is the proof these laws are correct?
+As a result wherever we see two or more objects in orbit around one another we can measure their combined mass.
+This single law has led to the discovery of everything from supermassive blackholes at the center of galaxies to the presence of mysterious dark matter that is the overwhelming component of the universe.
+But what is the proof that these laws are correct?

-Engineers from one world have launched spacecraft to another, each following its own "Keplerian" orbit between the worlds.
-One of those is roving across Mars exploring magnificent mountains and valleys using a sundial to track the Sun and help photograph what it sees.
-Like that clock in Venice, each Marsdial bears a small heliocentric solar system on its face with a representation of the Sun at its center surrounded by the elliptical orbits of Earth and Mars.

-On August 19, 2013, NASA controllers had one of the rovers turn its cameras towards the Sun.
-Though they had performed this maneuver many times before to verify their location, on this day, at precisely the moment predicted by Kepler's Laws, a tiny notch in the Sun appeared.
+Every single spacecraft that human beings have sent into space has done so on precisely calculated orbits obeying every one of Kepler's laws.
+Their proof is evident in every photo returned from distant Pluto to our nearby Moon.
+Were it not for Kepler, there would not currently be three rovers on the Red Planet that Kepler studied most intently, each carrying its own tiny sundial to calibrate the colors of its cameras.
+And just like the ancient clock back in Venice, each Marsdial bears a small heliocentric solar system on its face with a representation of the Sun at its center surrounded by the elliptical orbits of Earth and Mars.
+On August 19, 2013, NASA controllers had one of those rovers turn its cameras towards the Sun.
+Although they had performed this maneuver many times before, on this day, at precisely the moment predicted by Kepler's Laws, a tiny notch in the Sun appeared.
 Just a small one at first, but as the rover continued to snap images, an irregular blob began to appear against the glare of the Sun's disk.
 Eventually, the strange silhouette stood out perfectly against the surrounding Sun: the silhouette of Phobos, a moon of Mars.
 After five thousand years of marveling at solar eclipses on Earth, of deducing their cycles, predicting their appearances, and revising our hypotheses for why they occur, at that instant our robot emissaries stood in the shadow of a Martian moon and beheld an eclipse on an alien world.

-"On Thursday, February 29, 1504, when I was in the Indies on the island of because the beginning was before the Sun set, I was able to note only the end, when the
+"On Thursday, February 29, 1504, when I was in the Indies on the island of Jamaica in the port which is called Santa Gloria, ... there was an eclipse of the Moon, and because the beginning was before the Sun set, I was able to note only the end, when the Moon had just returned to its brightness, and this was most surely after two and onehalf hours of the night had passed by, five sandglasses most certainly."